mariadb-corporation/MaxScale/Documentation/Filters/Top-N-Filter.md

 ## Filter Parameters

-The top filter accepts a number of optional parameters.
+The top filter has one mandatory parameter, `filebase`, and a number of optional parameters.

 ### Filebase

 The basename of the output file created for each session.
 A session index is added to the filename for each file written.
+This is a mandatory parameter.

 ```
 filebase=/tmp/SqlQueryLog